 Ortega Oaks Candy Store

 When entering, patrons will be greeted with the most amazing smells that will take you back to your childhood.
 Inside you find an amazing variety of hand-made delights including dark or milk chocolate-covered honeycomb, Snickerdoodle cookies, and peanut butter cups.
-Loaded up on a myriad of treats, you’re on the final leg of the Ortega Highway road trip.
+Loaded up on a myriad of goodies, you’re on the final leg of the Ortega Highway road trip.

 A quick three-mile trip brings you to the little village of El Cariso at the crest of the Santa Ana Mountains.
 At one time, El Cariso was the hideout for an outlaw gang of horse rustlers.
 In 1857, a shootout between the gang and a large posse ended with the death or capture of the gang.

-Ortega Highway Restaurants:
+Ortega Highway Restaurants

-Today El Cariso is home to Hells Kitchen restaurant and bar.
+Today El Cariso is home to Hell’s Kitchen restaurant and bar.
 The eatery is popular with bikers on the weekends and road trippers during the week.
 The restaurant features indoor and outdoor dining, a coffin condiment bar, beer, wine, Starbucks coffee, and good old Americana style food.
 Hours vary especially during the week.

 Your final stop is Lookout Road House which offers a spectacular view of Lake Elsinore, the largest natural freshwater lake in Southern California with 3,300 surface acres and over 14 miles of shoreline.

 Lookout Road House serves country-style breakfast and lunch along with cold beer.
 You can dine inside or out in the wind on the patio.
-From here you can return back down Ortega Highway to San Juan Capistrano or head down to Lake Elsinore.
+From here you can return down Ortega Highway to San Juan Capistrano or head down to Lake Elsinore.